🧢 Beautiful ✨ Detailed πŸ’ Adorable

 Sew the spikes onto the body.

-Cut a black felt into eyes using the template below.
+Cut a black felt into eyes using the template provided in the pattern and glue or sew into place.

 β€” Eggshell - Top :